• Skip to main content

 The joy of money is that it’s not pie.
 Everyone can have seconds.
 It won’t run out, and you aren’t taking it from someone else.

-If your career position doesn’t lend to the lifestyle you want or dream about, or worse, isn’t enough to pay the bills, then find one that does.
+If your career position doesn’t lend to the lifestyle you want or dream about, or worse, isn’t enough to pay the bills, then find one that does in the long run.

 Budgeting Helps You Sleep Better

-Without the stress of poor money management, you will be able to rest your mind when you lay your head down at night.
+Without the stress of poor money management, you can rest your mind when you lie down at night.
 Being free from worry and anxiety is good for your health.
 Having a budget and controlling your finances will give you the peace you need for slumber.

 If I have a spending category and a budget line for the electric bill, I know I won’t toss and turn, worrying the electric company will turn it off.